vbel111/just-let-it-out/DEPLOYMENT.md

 ```

 3. Set the environment for: **Production**, **Preview**, and **Development**

-4. Redeploy your project after adding the variables
+### How It Works:

+1. **Source Code**: Contains placeholder tokens (`%VITE_FIREBASE_API_KEY%`) instead of real keys
+2. **Build Process**: Vercel runs `build.sh` which replaces placeholders with actual environment variables
+3. **Security**: No sensitive data is ever committed to git or visible in source code
+4. **Validation**: Build fails if environment variables are missing

+### Local Development:

+For local development, copy `.env.example` to `.env` and fill in your Firebase configuration values.

-## Security Notes:
+## Security Benefits:

-- Never commit your `.env` file to git
-- The source code no longer contains hardcoded API keys
+- ✅ No hardcoded API keys in source code
-- Environment variables are injected at build time by Vercel
+- ✅ Environment variables injected only at build time
-- If environment variables are missing, the app will throw an error instead of using fallback values

-## Local Development:

-Copy `.env.example` to `.env` and fill in your Firebase configuration values for local development.
+- ✅ Build fails if configuration is missing
+- ✅ Source code is completely safe to commit publicly